-The difference between stacked and non stacked car insurance is in how the policy coverage limits are calculated and defined.
+The difference between stacked and unstacked car insurance is in how the policy coverage limits are calculated and defined.
 Stacked car insurance is an option available to consumers in Florida who own multiple vehicles.

 The car owner can increase the amount of uninsured or underinsured motorist coverage he or she has in place by adding the policy limits for each one together.
 As a result, the car owner has a higher level of coverage for all of his or her vehicles.

 Read on to learn all about stacked and unstacked car insurance and then be sure to enter your zip above for free car insurance quotes!

 Uninsured motorist coverage provides protection to a driver who is injured in an accident where the at-fault driver doesn’t have car insurance.
 The protection offered by this type of coverage also extends to the driver’s family members who are injured in the accident.